-- 3.1 Assessment framework
+- 3.1 Assessment information

 - 3.2 Submission of assessment tasks

 - 3.3 Calculation of exit results

-3.1 Assessment framework
+3.1 Assessment information

 All assessment in the Education courses is linked to the philosophical, theoretical and practical foundations of the discipline of education.
 This means that the tasks that you undertake as students are designed to authentically engage you with the work of educators at a personal, professional and academic level.
-In order to achieve this, an assessment framework has been developed to scaffold and structure the development of assessment tools and to assist students to understand the purposes of and links between tasks.
-This framework consists of two core parts; a framework for communicating assessment expectations and a framework for explaining the common features of assessment tasks across units.

-Firstly, all assessment requirements are communicated to students through the unit outline and the unit Assessment Guide prepared by lecturing staff.
-This written information is provided to you prior to the end of Week 1.
-In addition to this written information, lecturers may also provide verbal information during lectures, tutorials or teleconferences.
-It is your responsibility as a student to attend classes in order to benefit from verbal communication about assessment.
+All assessment requirements are communicated to students through the unit outline and the assessment elaborations within the unit outline.
+The assessment may be further supported through an Assessment Guide, task sheet or similar prepared by lecturing staff.
+This written information is provided to preservice teachers through the unit's Moodle page prior to the end of Week 1.
+In addition to this written information, lecturers may also unpack assessment tasks through sessions within lecturer or tutorials.
+It the preservice teacher's responsibility engage with assessment written material and assessment tutorials or sessions.

-You should be aware of the purpose of each of the components of the written communication that is provided.
-All Education lecturers will provide you with a unit outline which includes:
+All Education lecturers will provide preservice teachers with a unit outline which includes: